rcmdnk/ec2/README.md

                                      If cli_input_json is not assigned and cli_input_json_directory is set, files are searched and it enters the selection mode.
   --cpu-filter, -p                   Filter to pick up instance type by CPU.
-  --current-dir, -D                  Set 1 to use the current directory as the working directory.
+  --current-dir, -D                  Set 1 to use the current directory as the working directory by submit.
   --dry-run, -d                      Set 1 to run as dry run mode (modification commands are not executed.)
   --gpu-filter, -g                   Filter to pick up instance type by GPU.
   --help, -h                         Show help.